jdonaldson/hxtern/README.md

 hxtern
 ======

-A repository of Haxe externs for js
+A repository of automatically generated Haxe externs for js